RyanHunter-DV/rsim/doc/Rsim-G2 Specification.md

 ## Multiple thread control
 - [ ] what kind of actions can be treated as multiple running threads?
 - [ ] how to manage multiple jobs?
-1. running simulation can be parallely executing as multiple threads and jobs.
+1. running simulation can be parallelly executing as multiple threads and jobs.
 	1. require a config to control the maximum outstanding simulation.
 2. building components or running the generator chain can be multiple threads.
-	1. no necessary to control the parallel threads, just run in parallel. both of above actions will call system command to run, the difference is that simultion need have a limit of maximum ongoing jobs. details refer to:
+	1. no necessary to control the parallel threads, just run in parallel. both of above actions will call system command to run, the difference is that simulation need have a limit of maximum ongoing jobs. details refer to:
 ## Main tool execute procedure
 1. tool init